 That’s the whole registration process.
 You’ll receive your new EU VAT number either electronically or by mail.
 The prefix of the number will be “EU.”

-*If you don’t want to use VAT MOSS after Brexit, then you have to register for VAT in each EU member state where you sell your digital products.
+*If you don’t want to use VAT OSS after Brexit, then you have to register for VAT in each EU member state where you sell your digital products.
 (Every.
 One.)
 And then you must follow the different local rules and timelines for tax returns, which is an extra hassle.
-Basically, MOSS is the way to go.
+Basically, OSS is the way to go.

-Comply with the EU VAT MOSS non-union scheme
+Comply with the EU VAT OSS non-union scheme

 Once registered, you must comply with all the rules.
-And the rules pretty much stay the same as when you belonged to the UK VAT MOSS.
+And the rules pretty much stay the same as when you belonged to the UK VAT OSS.